Best Hikes in Mount Rainier National Park (+ Tips, Maps, and More!)

 Elevation gain: 700 feet

 Another hike on our to-do list, the Bench and Snow Lakes Trail is another relatively easy hike in Mount Rainier that traverses rolling hills as it heads to two beautiful subalpine lakes.
-The first of the two, Bench Lakes, is about ¾ of a miles into the trail, and is a beautiful lake that can reflect Mount Rainier on a calm clear day.
+The first of the two, Bench Lakes, is about ¾ of a mile into the trail, and is a beautiful lake that can reflect Mount Rainier on a calm clear day.

 From there, it’s another half mile to Snow Lake, which is loved for its mountain backdrop and deep blue color.